 2 mins 26 seconds: Iron a long-sleeved men’s work shirt.

 2 minutes 48 seconds: Polish the living room.

 2 minutes 53 seconds: Mop all high traffic areas, kitchen, lounge and dining room floor, using a flat mop.

 Chores under 4 minutes

-3 mins 6 seconds: Fold a basket of laundry, including kid’s uniforms, pairing socks, underwear etc.
+3 mins 6 seconds: Fold a laundry basket, including kids’ uniforms, pairing socks, underwear, etc.

 3 minutes 7 seconds: Clean the shower doors inside and out using glass cleaner and an E-cloth.

 3 minutes 34 seconds: Feather dust cluttered bedroom, moving all items and dusting underneath.
 Dusting door frames, wardrobe doors, ceilings and skirtings.

 3 minutes 45 second: Quick feather dust of a very cluttered living room.
 Including doors, pictures, skirting boards, ceilings, light fittings, and moving all objects.